We may receive compensation when you click on links to products from our partners.

 Your father worked forty years for the same company and retired with a gold watch and a nice pension.
 But after climbing that corporate ladder for 15 or 20 years, you don’t have nearly that level of job security.
-They’re bringing in younger workers to replace middle managers all the time, since they work cheaper and generally don’t have as many family commitments.
+They’re bringing in younger workers to replace middle managers all the time since they work cheaper and generally don’t have as many family commitments.
 These young guns are willing to make a tradeoff most older workers cannot, i.e., they’re willing to spend 5 to 7 years essentially married to their jobs.
-This puts the average mid-career employ in an incredibly awkward, precarious position.
+This puts the average mid-career employee in an incredibly awkward, precarious position.
 Can he possibly complete with an employee 15 or 20 years his junior?

 Doubt rears its ugly head

 Of course, the mid-career blues are not always about other people.
 At times, a worker begins to question their career path and trajectory.
 Do you really want to spend the second half of

 According to the experts, this is a fairly recent phenomenon.
 As we mentioned, workers of earlier generations enjoyed far greater job security.
 Changing jobs, let alone professions was quite uncommon in the past.
 However, greater access to higher education and technical training makes it easier than it has ever been.
 We should also add that work has taken a more prominent position in the American experience.
 There was a time when a job was a job and nothing more.
 The family took precedence over career goals since few Americans could actually pursue their dreams.Of course, the mid-career blues are not always about other people.
 At times, a worker begins to question their career path and trajectory.
 Do you want to spend the second half of your career working a job you can't stand simply for financial security?Click To Tweet